siddhant-malik/Basic-Bootstrap-homepage/README.md

 basic home page using bootstrap components

-used bootstrap svg icons -- in future need to change those with images used images in bootstrap carousel
+used bootstrap svg icons -- in future need to change those with images
+//used images in bootstrap carousel